hertzmann/hertzmann.github.io/_posts/2020-09-13-how-to-draw-pictures-suggestive-contours.md

 </figure>
 </center>

+The above explanation of line drawings is a very simple, compact theory of line drawings.
+How well does it really predict real line drawings?
-A [much more rigorous study was conducted by Forrester Cole and his collaborators](https://gfx.cs.princeton.edu/pubs/Cole_2008_WDP/index.php).
+A [rigorous study was conducted by Forrester Cole and his collaborators](https://gfx.cs.princeton.edu/pubs/Cole_2008_WDP/index.php).
 They asked 29 artists to create line drawings from 3D renderings.
 They found that the lines that artists drew agreed with the predictions of existing line drawing algorithms most of the time.
 Specifically, image shading gradients were the most reliable predictor of artists’ drawings, since these objects had more complex shading than the model I described above.
 The shading gradients basically correspond to the curves described above.
 The cases where they disagreed were subtle, for example, the artists omitted curves that could be inferred by understanding the overall shape of the rest of the object.

 Conclusion
 ----------
 As outlined here, the theory of contours and suggestive contours is a simple and compact theory that explains a lot of the way that we draw lines.
 Understanding this theory ought to be foundational for anyone that wishes to understand the basic mechanics of representational art.

-In [the final essay in this series](/2020/09/14/how-to-draw-pictures-style.html), I’ll talk about how these basic foundations can be used to describe many different artistic styles.
+In [the next essay in this series](/2020/09/14/how-to-draw-pictures-style.html), I’ll talk about how these basic foundations can be used to describe many different artistic styles.